sugarlabs/musicblocks/guide/README.md

 ### <a name="keyboard"></a>4.10 Music Keyboard

-It is used to generate pitches by pressing keys of the keyboard.
-When there is no pitch block inside the widget clamp, keyboard with all keys between C4 and G5 is shown.
+The Music Keyboard is used to generate notes by pressing keys of a virtual keyboard.

+When there are no *Pitch* blocks inside the widget clamp, a keyboard with all keys between C4 and G5 is created.

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/keyboard1.png "keyboard without clamp")

-When there are pitch blocks inside the widget clamp, only those pitches are shown as keys in the keyboard.
+When there are *Pitch* blocks inside the widget clamp, a keyboard with only those pitches is created.

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/keyboard2.png "keyboard with pitch block in clamp")

-Click on the keys to hear the sound.
-Clicking on play button plays all the the notes.
-To get the output as pitch blocks click on save button.
-Clear is pressed to delete all keys pressed till now and start afresh.
+Click on the keys to hear sounds.
+Click on the Play button to playback all of the notes played.
+Click on the Save button to output code (a series of *Note* blocks).
+The Clear button is used to delete all keys pressed previously in order to start new.

 ## <a name="BEYOND-MUSIC-BLOCKS"></a>Beyond Music Blocks